MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 * Color: A color selected from the block's options.

-### RevertDisplay
-Changes Misty's screen to display the previous image.
-You can run RevertDisplay repeatedly to "step" backward through the images that Misty has displayed.

-Parameters
-* None

 ### ListFilesAvailable
 Obtains a list of the images currently stored on Misty.
 Connect this with a "ChangeDisplayImage" block to select a file to display on Misty's screen.